Walter Burley Griffin: Early life

-Griffin was born in 1876 in Maywood, Illinois, a suburb of Chicago.
+Griffin was born on November 24, 1876, 1876 in Maywood, Illinois, a suburb of Chicago.
 He was the eldest of the four children of George Walter Griffin, an insurance agent, and Estelle Burley Griffin.
 His family moved to Oak Park and later to Elmhurst.
 As a boy, he had an interest in landscape design and gardening, and his parents allowed him to landscape the yard at their new home in Elmhurst.
 Griffin attended Oak Park High School.
 He considered studying landscape design but was advised by the landscape gardener O. C. Simonds to pursue a more lucrative profession.

-Griffin chose to study architecture, and, in 1899, completed his bachelor's degree in architecture at the University of Illinois at Urbana-Champaign.
+Griffin chose to study architecture, and, in 1899, completed his bachelor's degree in architecture at the University of Illinois at Urbana–Champaign.
 The University of Illinois program was run by Nathan Clifford Ricker, a German-educated architect, who emphasized the technical aspects of architecture.
 During his studies, he also took courses in horticulture and forestry.

 Chicago career

-After his studies, Griffin moved to Chicago and was employed as a draftsman for two years in the offices of progressive architects Dwight H. Perkins, Robert C. Spencer, Jr., and H. Webster Tomlinson in "Steinway Hall".
+After his studies, Griffin moved to Chicago and was employed as a draftsman for two years in the offices of progressive architects Dwight H. Perkins, Robert C. Spencer Jr., and H. Webster Tomlinson in "Steinway Hall".
 Griffin's employers worked in the distinctive Prairie School style.
 This style is marked by horizontal lines, flat roofs with broad overhanging eaves, solid construction, craftsmanship, and strict discipline in the use of ornament.
 Louis Sullivan was influential among Prairie School architects and Griffin was an admirer of his work, and of his philosophy of architecture which stressed that design should be free of historical precedent.
 Other architects of that school include George Grant Elmslie, George Washington Maher, William Gray Purcell, William Drummond and most importantly, Frank Lloyd Wright.

 In July 1901, Griffin passed the new Illinois architects' licensing examination and this permitted him to enter private practice as an architect.
 He began working in Frank Lloyd Wright's famous Oak Park, Illinois, studios.
 Although he was never made a partner, Griffin oversaw the construction on many of Wright's noted houses including the Willits House in 1902 and the Larkin Administration Building built in 1904.
 From 1905 he also began to supply landscape plans for Wright's buildings.
 Wright allowed Griffin and his other staff to undertake small commissions of their own.
 The William Emery house, built in Elmhurst, Illinois, in 1903 was such a commission.
 While working for Wright, Griffin fell in love with Mr. Wright's sister, Maginel Wright.
 He proposed marriage to her, but his affections for her were not returned, and she refused.